Politics of the United States: Municipal governments

 Municipal governments are organized local governments authorized in state constitutions and statutes, established to provide general government for a defined area, generally corresponding to a population center rather than one of a set of areas into which a county is divided.
 The category includes those governments designated as cities, boroughs (except in Alaska), towns (except in Minnesota and Wisconsin), and villages.
 This concept corresponds roughly to the "incorporated places" that are recognized in by the U.S. Census Bureau, although the Census Bureau excludes New England towns from their statistics for this category, and the count of municipal governments excludes places that are governmentally inactive.

 About 28 percent of Americans live in cities of 100,000 or more population.
 Types of city governments vary widely across the nation.
-However, almost all have a central council, elected by the voters, and an executive officer, assisted by various department heads, to manage the city's affairs.
+Almost all have a central council, elected by the voters, and an executive officer, assisted by various department heads, to manage the city's affairs.
 Cities in the West and South usually have nonpartisan local politics.

 There are three general types of municipal government: the mayor-council, the commission, and the council-manager.
 These are the pure forms; many cities have developed a combination of two or three of them.

-Mayor-council
+Mayor-council government

 This is the oldest form of city government in the United States and, until the beginning of the 20th century, was used by nearly all American cities.
 Its structure is like that of the state and national governments, with an elected mayor as chief of the executive branch and an elected council that represents the various neighborhoods forming the legislative branch.
-The mayor appoints heads of city departments and other officials (sometimes with the approval of the council), has the power of veto over ordinances (the laws of the city), and often is responsible for preparing the city's budget.
+The mayor appoints heads of city departments and other officials (sometimes with the approval of the council), has the power to veto over ordinances (the laws of the city), and often is responsible for preparing the city's budget.
 The council passes city ordinances, sets the tax rate on property, and apportions money among the various city departments.
 As cities have grown, council seats have usually come to represent more than a single neighborhood.